aws/serverless-java-container/samples/micronaut/pet-store/README.md

 # Micronaut Native Pet store example

-The Micronaut framework is compatible with Spring's annotations and makes it easy to use GraalVM to build application images into native binaries.
+The [Micronaut framework](https://micronaut.io/) is compatible with Spring's annotations and makes it easy to use [GraalVM](https://www.graalvm.org/) to build application images into native binaries.
 Further, Micronaut includes builtin support for AWS Lambda.

-This demo application shows how to use Micronaut to compile an application that uses Spring annotations into a native binary with GraalVM and execute it in AWS Lambda.
-To run this demo, you will need to have Gradle installed as well as Docker to run the GraalVM build.
+This demo application shows how to use Micronaut to compile our standard pet store example, using Spring annotations, into a native binary with GraalVM and execute it in AWS Lambda.
+To run this demo, you will need to have [Gradle](https://gradle.org/) installed as well as [Docker](https://www.docker.com/) to run the GraalVM build.

 With all the pre-requisites installed, you should be able to build a native image of the application by running the `docker-build.sh` from the repository's root.